Urwa ibn al-Zubayr: Authenticity

-Based on the accounts that are narrated on his authority in the works of Ibn Ishaq and others, Alfred Guillaume calls him the "founder of Islamic history", whereas Schoeler considers his letters "the beginning of Islamic historiography".
-To Abd al-Aziz Duri, Urwa laid the foundation of historical study that was then taken up by later generations.
-To Chase F. Robinson on the contrary, he was a story-teller who "took some interest in the past" and perhaps taught about it, but not really a historian.
+Based on the accounts that are narrated on his authority in the works of Ibn Ishaq and others, the Arabist Alfred Guillaume calls him the "founder of Islamic history".
+Schoeler considers his letters "the beginning of Islamic historiography", whereas Horovitz and professor Fuat Sezgin consider them the oldest surviving written records on the life of Muhammad and the oldest Arabic historical prose.
+The Islamicist Fred Donner states that since the later sources attribute written books to Urwa and no earlier authorities, it seems to imply that he was the first to systematically collect and write down individual traditions.
+To professor Abd al-Aziz Duri, Urwa laid the foundation of historical study among the Muslims that was then taken up by later generations.
+To the historian Chase F. Robinson on the contrary, he was a storyteller who "took some interest in the past" and perhaps taught about it, but not really a historian.